srikanthbisai/Role_based_Access_Control/README.md

      Mock JSON Server:
      Provides backend functionality for CRUD operations.
      Deployed on Render.com.
 Note: The server may take up to 30 seconds to start if idle.
+     Set up a Cron Job to keeping pinging the server with a new request every minute to keep it awake.

 ⭐️ Backend Repository